 Reduced-rank methods are widely applicable to visualize a more-than-2D problem in a 2D “shadow” that squeezes the most juice out of data or a model for a particular purpose.

 Some key pedagogical features are:

+Conceptual diagrams are used throughout to illustrate the main ideas behind statistical and graphical methods

+Infoboxes or “callouts” are used to explain related ideas so as to interfere little with the main flow of the narrative.

+…

 Related books

-There are a number of textbooks and monographs on multivariate data analysis, but there are none that focus mainly on data visualization and graphical methods.
+There are several textbooks and monographs on multivariate data analysis, but none focus mainly on data visualization and graphical methods.
 Everitt & Hothorn (2011) do use R, but not with any incisive graphics.

 A few texts on multivariate methods are: